shannonhochkins/ha-component-kit/README.md

 - EntitiesCard - Add Toggle for entities that support "toggle" service to allow an easy way to toggle/turnon/turnoff devices
 - ButtonCard - Different layout designs, including slider indicator for brightness and curtain position etc
 - ClimateCard - control temperature from initial card (popup already has this but it's something that users may want at a glance)
-- RoomCard - Allow alternate layouts, users may not just want a picture of the room but rather an icon / name layout
+- AreaCard - Allow alternate layouts, users may not just want a picture of the area but rather an icon / name layout
 - History - include existing history information on all cards as popup similar to home assistant
-- CalendarCard - I do have a plan to integrate this, just need more time or help :)

 ### Vision